 - Technology; and,

 - Professional development and lifelong learning.

 The portfolio is submitted for evaluation prior to the student's graduation (April 15 for May and August graduates; November 15 for December graduates).
-The immediate audience for the portfolio is instructors and administrators in the School of Library and Information Science, but students might also target the portfolio towards prospective employers.
+The immediate audience for the portfolio is instructors and administrators in the School of Information Science, but students might also target the portfolio towards prospective employers.

 Students will use Content Collection in Blackboard to create their electronic portfolios.
 From the start of the program, students should identify and collect work samples to save in the "My Content" area in Blackboard (accessed by using the "Content Collection" tab).
 By the time students near the end of the M.L.I.S. program, their "My Content" area in Blackboard will contain a variety of work samples.
 Students will select one example corresponding to each of the six areas outlined above to highlight his/her best work.

 The end-of-program portfolio should have nine menu items:

 (3-8.)
 Six work samples (one corresponding to each of the six areas) with introductory reflective essays.

 (8.)
 Vision Statement

 The Welcome or Introduction Page welcomes visitors to the end-of-program portfolio.
 It provides an overview of the content and how to navigate the portfolio.
 A photograph is also a desirable part of the introduction and should be a head shot or a photograph taken in a professional setting.

 The résumé is a brief overview of professional work experience and educational background.
 It should include memberships in professional organizations, any professional presentations or publications, and any honors or awards.